 - Civil War: Was beginning to tear itself apart before the Covenant gave humanity a reason to unite.

 - Kinetic Weapons Are Just Better: Explosively or magnetically propelled kinetic weaponry, along with tactical explosives and the occasional nuke, form the mainstay of UNSC weaponry both on the ground and in space.
-The only energy weapon designs they are known to possess are the shoulder-mounted Spartan Laser, the Prowler's pulse laser turrets, and a prototype plasma mortar tank that was deployed only rarely.
+The only energy weapon designs they are known to possess are the shoulder-mounted Spartan Laser, laser turrets on select aircraft (mostly ONI prowlers), and a prototype plasma mortar tank that was deployed only rarely.
 Nevertheless, despite their overall technological inferiority, some of the humans' ballistic weapons were actually somewhat more effective than their energy-based Covenant counterparts.

 - Post-war, much of the remaining gap between human ballistic weaponry and Covenant energy weapons has been closed, at the very least.
 Additionally, the UNSC has experimenting with heavier versions of the Spartan Laser to put on its vehicles, with the Infinity's Pelicans having already successfully made the transition.

 - Mega-Corp: The UNSC has a number of powerful interstellar corporations, some of whom own entire colonies.

 - Nice Job Breaking It, Hero!; Their terrible treatment of the Outer Colonies that humanity was setting up helped fan the flames of the Insurrection that they would later be stuck dealing with for several decades both prior to and after the Great War with the Covenant.